The Estates

 Among their possessions were the small towns of Shoreston and North Sunderland, the manor of Blanchland with its monastery, the rectory and monastery of Shotley, Fleetham in Bamburgh parish, the manor of Thornton, houses at Alnwick, fishing rights on the Tweed and on the Derwent, and the presentations to four livings and chapelries.

 The estates remained very largely intact until 1894 when the Trustees, faced with massive costs for restoration, sold Bamburgh Castle to Lord Armstrong.
-Other significant sales from the original estates have included the western edge of the Blanchland Estate in the early twentieth century, and parts of Seahouses Village, including the harbour, and twentieth century developments.
+Other significant sales from the original estates have included the western edge of the Blanchland Estate in the early twentieth century, and most of Seahouses Village, including the harbour, and twentieth century developments.

 Ethical Property Management